tonyx/Sharpino/Sharpino.Lib/README.md

     - note: if you gets in a setup errors like  "A function labeled with the 'EntryPointAttribute' attribute must be the last declaration" then you may fix by adding this line in the .fsproj file:
     ```xml
     <GenerateProgramFile>false</GenerateProgramFile>
+    ```
 - How does it compare with other functional event-sourcing libraries?
-    - Some comparisons can be the following porting based on the [Equinox](https://github.com/jet/equinox) library.
+    - I can't be exaustive, but few comparisons in basic examples are the following respect to the [Equinox](https://github.com/jet/equinox) library.
         - [Counter in Sharpino](https://github.com/tonyx/SharpinoCounter3)
         - [Counter in Equinox](https://github.com/jet/equinox/blob/master/samples/Tutorial/Counter.fsx)
         - [Invoices in Sharpino](https://github.com/tonyx/sharpinoinvoices)